HenrikBengtsson/future/revdep/problems.md

 *   checking package dependencies ...
 NOTE
     ```
     Package suggested but not available for checking: ‘loomR’
     ```

+*   checking installed package size ...
+NOTE
+    ```
+      installed size is  5.1Mb
+      sub-directories of 1Mb or more:
+        R      1.2Mb
+        libs   3.4Mb
+    ```

 *   checking Rd cross-references ...
 NOTE